LiorB-D/TiktokSlopGenerator/README.md

 **4. Apply Ken Burns**

 This step generated a clip from each image using the Ken Burns effect (Zooming into a certain corner).
-The fffmpeg commands are pretty messy.
+Warning: The ffmpeg commands are pretty messy.

-Clips are saved to `assets/clips/VID_x.mp4`
+Clips are saved to `assets/clips_nocap/VID_x.mp4`

+This step then uses ffmpeg's `drawfilter` to add captions to each clips based on the transprict.
+The font for the captions is read from `assets/font.ttf`.
+You may want to play with the font color and border.

+The final result is saved to `assets/clips/VID_x.mp4`

 **5. Concatenate Clips**